-The Divine Name Brochure p.10, by the Watchtower Society states:
+Watchtower publication The Divine Name states:

 "Even though the modern pronunciation Jehovah might not be exactly the way it was pronounced originally, this in no way detracts from the importance of the name.
 While many translators favor the pronunciation Yahweh, the New World Translation and also a number of other translations continue the use of the form Jehovah because of people's familiarity with it for centuries."
 The Divine Name That Will Endure Forever p.10

 When translating between languages the pronunciation of names change and so it may not be essential that in English the divine name is pronounced as God originally spoke it to Moses.
 However, it is ironic that the word Jehovah mixes God's name with the very superstition that caused it to stop being used in the first place.
 Every time the word Jehovah is pronounced it is a reminder of this very superstition